ARTS 492 Professional Practices

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Completing sketches and reflection questions to begin creating an identity package to help the students brand themselves and their work in hopes to procure future employment.
+The student will complete reflection questions, sketches, mood board, and digital logo drafts to begin creating an identity package to help them brand themselves and their work in hopes to procure future employment.

-Refining sketches and digitizing logo and brand elements to create an identity package to help the students brand themselves and their work in hopes to procure future employment.
+The student will refine sketches and finalize logo and brand elements to create an identity package to help them brand themselves and their work in hopes to procure future employment.

-Completing sketches for layout design to begin the creation of the Portfolio Project Final Assignment to help the students showcase their work in hopes to procure future employment.
+The student will complete sketches for layout design to begin the creation of the Portfolio Project Final Assignment.
+This will help the students showcase their work in hopes to procure future employment.

 Each quiz will cover the Learn material for the assigned Module: Week.
-Each quiz will be open-notes, contain 10 multiple-choice and true/false questions, and have a 15-minute time limit.
+Each quiz will be open-notes, contain multiple-choice and true/false questions, and have a 30-minute time limit.

 Have questions about this course or a program?